Cthulhu Dark Ages

-Cthulhu Dark Ages is a 2004 tabletop game supplement published by Chaosium for Call of Cthulhu.
+Cthulhu Dark Ages is a 2004 role-playing game supplement published by Chaosium for Call of Cthulhu.

 Contents

 Cthulhu Dark Ages is a supplement in which the cosmic horror of the Cthulhu Mythos is brought into the year 1000 A.D., where Dark Age struggles intertwine with the enduring menace of its otherworldly denizens.

 Publication history

 Shannon Appelcline noted that Chaosium published some new books to supplement their reprints beginning in 2003, including "Cthulhu: Dark Ages (2004), one of Cthulhus first takes on a new setting in many years"."

 Reception

 Cthulhu Dark Ages was the Gold winner for "Best Non-d20 Game" at the 2004 ENNIE Awards.